Ashley, Cambridgeshire: Transport

+Ashley lies on the B1063, 4.1 mi away from the A14, making it easy to commute to the nearby larger settlement of Bury St Edmunds.

-The nearest railway station is 5.5 mi away in Newmarket.
+The nearest railway station is 5.5 mi away in Newmarket, served by trains to Cambridge and Ipswich.

 The Icknield Way Path passes through the village on its 110 mi journey from Ivinghoe Beacon in Buckinghamshire to Knettishall Heath in Suffolk.
 The Icknield Way Trail, a multi-user route for walkers, horse riders and off-road cyclists also passes through the village.

 Facilities

 By 1764 there were two public houses, The Crown and The Plough.
-The Crown is still open as a pub but in the 1980s The Plough become The Old Plough and is now a restaurant.
+The Crown is no longer open as a pub (closed during covid) but in the 1980s The Plough become The Old Plough and is now a restaurant.

 There is a village store on the High Street and a village hall, called the Ashley Pavilion, which is adjacent to the recreation ground and children's play area.